 of "clamminess" as well as decreasing the efficiency of the

-Arctic, Antarctic, Cold Weather, Winter Clothing
+Arctic / Antarctic, Cold Weather, Thermal Clothing

 Underwear that is able to wick this moisture away from the skin surface therefore becomes much more important and this is an important factor in choosing garments.
 Modern "thermals" are made of synthetic fibers such and polypropylene or "fleece" that have good insulating properties and are also able to efficiently wick moisture away from the skin.
 Zips at the neck or even full length can help regulate temperature.
 A golden rule is to avoid cotton.